MicrosoftDocs/azure-devops-docs/docs/git/tutorial/branches-cmdline.md

 ---
-title: Create and delete a branch in your Git repo (command line) | Team Services & TFS
+title: Create and delete a branch in your Git repo (command line) | VSTS & TFS
 description: Create, use, and delete Git Branches in Visual Studio and from the command line ms.assetid: b3a45d31-e5c8-4d61-ab26-04ea4b8a55e9 ms.prod: vs-devops-alm